Incredible 6 Day Summer Vacation Package in South Iceland with a Guided Greenland Day Tour

 Day 5 - The Golden Circle

-If you’d like to add some adventure to your day, there is plenty to choose from.
-You could opt to go snorkelling in the Silfra fissure at Þingvellir, known for its crystal clear waters.
-You could go snowmobiling on the white glacier caps on the nearby Langjökull glacier, or, if you prefer a more natural steed, go horseback riding in the countryside as a part of your tour.
+You could go snowmobiling on the white glacier caps on the nearby Langjokull glacier, or, if you prefer a more natural steed, go horseback riding in the countryside as a part of your Golden Circle tour.

-A final option of excursion today is to embark on a once-in-a-lifetime hiking trip to Fagradalsfjall, the volcano currently erupting on Iceland’s Reykjanes Peninsula.
-Conducted in the evening under the safe eye of an experienced guide, you will trek through strange, barren landscapes to the glowing lava field for an unparalleled view of the molten rivers, fiery craters and spectacular ravines.
-This adventure lasts for five hours, and each moment of it promises to stay with you for life.
+Conducted in the evening under the safe eye of an experienced guide, you will trek through strange, barren landscapes to the lava field for an unparalleled view of the molten rivers, young craters, and spectacular ravines.
+This adventure lasts five hours, with each moment promising thrilling experiences you will never forget.

 Whatever you choose, the day will be sure to be amazing.
-You will then return to Reykjavík for your last night in Iceland
+You will then return to Reykjavik for your last night in Iceland.

 Read more